ndom91/svelte-infinite/README.md

 - `loaderState.loaded()`
   - Designed to be called after a successful fetch.
 - `loaderState.error()`
   - Designed to be called after a failed fetch or any other error.
-This will cause the `InfiniteLoader` to render a "Retry" button by default, or the `error` slot.
+This will cause the `InfiniteLoader` to render a "Retry" button by default, or the `error` snippet.
 - `loaderState.complete()`
   - Designed to be called when you've reached the end of your list and there are no more items to fetch.
-This will render a "No more data" string, or the `no-data` slot.
+This will render a "No more data" string, or the `no-data` snippet.
 - `loaderState.reset()`
   - Designed to be called when you want to reset the state of the `InfiniteLoader` to its initial state, for example if there is a search input tied to your infinite list and the user enters a new query.